SskYwaLkeR/papafit-assignment/README.md

 ## Dependency

-    This package do require node version 8+ installed on your pc
+    This package do require node version 8+ and mongodb installed on your pc